 I would have thought the parking stewards would be clear on this sort of thing and had we not questioned her initial response we probably would have turned the car around in search of somewhere else to park.

-Disabled parking is right at the front and there was a good number of parking bays.
+Disabled parking is right at the front and there were a good number of parking bays.
 They weren’t all taken either.
 It was a very short distance from the disabled parking to the arena entrance.

 The door steward checked our tickets, searched my bag and let us in.
 We then headed for the lift to take us to the main arena.